MURANews Fall 2018 issue in PDF format

 Many retirees from CE&B spent most of their adult working careers in the department (including yours truly).
 The Department grew rapidly from its start in the mid 1970s and quickly became a tour de force for health research and teaching for students and researchers around the world.
 The first Chair of the Department was the eminent Dr. David Sackett.
 When he passed away in 2016, an event was planned to celebrate his life and memory as well as the accomplishments of the Department he helped found, guide and mentor for over 40 years.
 In 2017, the 50th Anniversary of the Department, colleagues old and new came back to McMaster to help celebrate.

-If you want more information about setting up a Facebook Group for your former department or are a former CE&Ber and want to join the CE&B group, contact Debbie at firstname.lastname@example.org or Mary at email@example.com.
+If you want more information about setting up a Facebook group for your former department or are a former CE&Ber and want to join the CE&B group, contact Debbie at firstname.lastname@example.org Mary at email@example.com.